Fred Davis (tight end)

-Frederick Martin Davis (born January 15, 1986) is a former American football tight end.
-He was drafted by the Washington Redskins in the second round of the 2008 NFL Draft.
-He played college football at USC.
+Frederick Martin Davis (born January 15, 1986) is an American former professional football player who was a tight end for the Washington Redskins (now Commanders) of the National Football League (NFL).
+He was selected by Washington in the second round of the 2008 NFL draft.
+He played college football for the USC Trojans, earning first-team All-American honors and winning the John Mackey Award as the nation's top tight end in 2007.

-Early years
+Early life

 Davis prepped at Rogers High School in Toledo.
 He was on the USA Today All-USA second-team.
 According to Scout.com, Davis was rated the second best wide receiver in his recruiting class coming out of high school.
 Davis played in the 2004 U.S. Army All-American Bowl.

 As a high school junior, Davis considered attending Ohio State University because it was the first program to offer him an athletic scholarship.
 His senior season resulted in many other offers, with USC winning out with a combination of weather, location, coaches, quality players and a style of offense that suited Davis; he conversed the matter over with fellow recruit Dwayne Jarrett before they both decided to join the Trojans.